shyyhs/shyyhs.github.io/_pages/about.md

   - /about.html
 ---
 <!---I am a Ph.D. candidate at Kyoto University, majoring in Intelligence Science and Technology at Kurohashi lab.
 I am also working as a technical researcher at [Advanced Translation Technology Laboratory](https://att-astrec.nict.go.jp/en/) in National Institute of Information and Communications Technology ([NICT](https://www.nict.go.jp/)).-->
-I am a Ph.D. candidate at Kyoto University and a technical researcher at [NICT](https://www.nict.go.jp/en).
+I am now a technical researcher at [NICT](https://www.nict.go.jp/en).

+I completed my Ph.D. in Intelligence Science and Technology from Kyoto University.

-My research interests include machine translation, large language model (LLM), subword segmentation, and decoding algorithm.
+My research interests include machine translation (MT) and large language models (LLMs).
+I recently focus on low-resource MT, subword segmentation, decoding algorithm, and LLMs for MT.

-**Email**: song at nlp.ist.i.kyoto-u.ac.jp
+**Email**: haiyue.song at nict.go.jp

 [\[**Publication**\]](#pub)